 Over the course of our two-hour ride, we crossed the willows, climbing up to Emma Matilda Lake and eventually to this panoramic view, before heading back to the barn where we fed them special horse cookies!

-What wildlife can you expect to see in Teton?
+Wildlife is one of the top Grand Teton attractions!
+What can you expect to see here?
 I’m happy to report that in August—which is actually the very worst month for wildlife spotting— we saw elk, pronghorn antelope, buffalo, deer, black bear, bald eagles, beavers, swans, and osprey…in addition to the usual chipmunks and squirrels.

 What really helped on our wildlife viewing endeavor was heading out on a jeep tour with a guide at sunset through EcoTour Adventures.
 We learned that pronghorn antelope, for example, are surpassed only by the cheetah among mammals for speed (and that their closest relative is a giraffe)!